 Close, supportive relationships between residents and practice teams are a hallmark of training at the FMI.

-The facility has a teaching area/library and an area for patient education, as well as a large conference room that connects us to our hospital and other facilities by interactive TV systems.
+The facility has a teaching area/library and an area for patient education, as well as conference room space.
 Residents share a large common workspace on the second floor with individual seating areas and computers.

 The FMI has extended office hours to accommodate patients who are reluctant to lose time from work, as well as to encourage primary care utilization for acute, non-urgent illness or injury.
 The general hours of operation are Mon-Thurs 8 AM to 8 PM, Fri 8 AM to 5 PM, and Sat 8:30 AM to noon.
 An open access scheduling system allows patients to be seen within 48 hours of their request.